SerCngl/Ticket/readME.txt

-Gestione file (salvataggio dei ticket in un file/database)
+File Management (saving tickets in a file/database)

-Eccezioni (try-except) per gestire input errati
+Exceptions (try-except) to handle incorrect input

-Automazione processi (aggiornamento dello stato dei ticket)
+Process Automation (updating ticket status)

-Logging (import logging) per tracciare eventi e cambiamenti
+Logging (import logging) to track events and changes

-Database SQLite per memorizzare i ticket e lo stato

-📝 Obiettivo:
-Creare un sistema che:
+SQLite Database to store tickets and their status

+📝 Objective: Create a system that:
-✅ Permetta a un utente di creare un ticket scegliendo un job type ✅ Generi un ticket ID univoco
+✅ Allows a user to create a ticket by choosing a job type ✅ Generates a unique ticket ID
-✅ Consenta all'amministratore di visualizzare e aggiornare lo stato del ticket ✅ Memorizzi i ticket in un database SQLite
-✅ Gestisca errori ed eccezioni per evitare crash

-Possibili miglioramenti
-Aggiungere un'interfaccia grafica con Tkinter o Flask

-Inviare email di notifica quando un ticket cambia stato

-Gestire utenti con livelli di accesso (Admin/User)
+✅ Allows the administrator to view and update the ticket status ✅ Stores tickets in an SQLite database
+✅ Handles errors and exceptions to avoid crashes

+Possible improvements:
+Add a graphical interface with Tkinter or Flask
+Send email notifications when a ticket status changes Manage users with access levels (Admin/User)